 Going to the gym will play a significant role in your routine re-establishment.
-When you go to the gym and exercise, it gets off all the extra load of stress and helps you stay healthy and fresh all time.
+When you go to the gym and exercise, it gets off all the extra load of stress and helps you stay healthy and fresh.

 It will also help you with resetting your schedule.
-As you start heading to the gym, you will go through the phase of tiredness, which will result in making you fall asleep early.
+For example, as you start heading to the gym, you will go through the phase of tiredness, which will make you fall asleep early.

-If you think going to the gym is heavy for your routine, then replace it with other physical activity such as:
+If you think going to the gym is heavy for your routine, then replace it with other physical activities such as:

 An outdoor sport like football, volleyball, tennis, etc., will help you stay fresh throughout the day.
 These sports will also help you stay active and healthy.

 Meditation is a popular method for self-care.
 It can also help with brain stamina as it assists in keeping your brain calm and active.

 Apart from this, you can engage yourself in any physical activity that may help you stay up for a long time during the day.
 Make sure you choose the one you can continue further in your routine.